Suspension system NVH testing

 Kinematics and compliance (K&C) testing is a specialised form of suspension testing that involves applying real-world loads and displacements to a vehicle’s chassis and tyres.
 The goal of K&C testing is to ascertain the geometry and stiffness characteristics of the vehicle’s suspension system under quasi-static conditions.
 A K&C test machine provides a thorough understanding of a vehicle’s kinematic and compliance characteristics by applying simple but very accurate inputs.
 The resulting data informs on the vehicle’s ride and handling characteristics.

-SPMM Plus Polestar
+The SPMM Plus

 How the SPMM Plus works